US-Iran War: Day 32 — Trump Says Conflict Could End in Weeks as Hormuz Remains Closed

 The Iranian Health Ministry reported 2,076 people killed and 26,500 injured, while independent news agency HRANA put the death toll at 3,519, including 1,212 military personnel and 1,598 civilians.
 US forces have sustained 15 soldiers killed and 348 military personnel wounded.
 Lebanon has seen 1,238 killed and 3,543 injured, including two UN peacekeepers killed by Israeli attacks — prompting France to call an emergency UN Security Council meeting.

 Iran has threatened to attack 17 American technology companies, including Apple, Microsoft, Google, and Tesla, if more Iranian leaders are killed.
 A Kuwaiti oil tanker in Dubai waters was struck by an Iranian drone, and a missile from Iran reportedly hit an oil tanker off Qatar's coast.
-The UK Maritime Trade Operations has received 26 reports of incidents affecting vessels in and around the Arabian Gulf and Strait of Hormuz since the war began.
+The escalating attacks on commercial shipping have raised fears of a broader disruption to global trade that could dwarf the impact of the Red Sea crisis of 2023-24.

 Why It Matters